Easy, tempo, interval: Why every run has a purpose

 Why they matter: Easy runs build your aerobic base.
 They train your body to use oxygen efficiently, strengthen your heart and lungs, and help your muscles adapt to longer durations of effort.
 They also promote recovery and reduce the risk of injury.

 How they feel: Light and controlled.
 You could chat with a friend or enjoy your surroundings without gasping for air.
+Think: 3-4 out of 10 in terms of effort.

 Common mistake: Running them too fast.
 This turns a recovery session into an unplanned workout, which can lead to fatigue and burnout.